Arlanthir/notes/devices/RaspberryPi.md

 Launch the `RetroPie` "emulator".
 Select `Bluetooth` > `Register and Connect to Bluetooth Device`.
 Once successfully paired, exit the Bluetooth menu.

+Using the RetroArch RGUI (Hotkey + X?) you can configure the Gamepad to use Analog stick to D-Pad in the emulators of your choosing.

 ### ROMS